aleksandrlebed/taskrabbit-data-analysis/README.md

 - TV Mounting also shows strong performance with high revenue per task.
 - Furniture Assembly, despite high volume, has lower revenue per task, indicating lower efficiency.
 - Focusing on high-efficiency categories can significantly improve overall earnings.
+- This metric helps identify where effort can be optimized for maximum return.